 Although it took me a few years to tackle all the items on this list, the first four are the most important, and you can start those right away with quick results!
 I can happily say that nowadays I don’t struggle with PMS.
 Occasionally I’ll be a little more tired and need a nap, or I’ll notice slight irritability.
 If I feel my PMS symptoms worsen, I know it’s time to support my adrenals, adjust my diet, and support liver detox.

 - I corrected my estrogen and progesterone balance by including bio-identical progesterone drops made from wild yam.
 Take this from day 14-28 of your cycle.
 I took vitex on and off too.
-Evening primrose/borage helps immensely.
+Evening primrose/borage helps immensely with moodiness and is also great for your skin!
 You can also take DIM to help the body rid itself of excess estrogen.

 - I made sure I was getting enough B vitamins and minerals (calcium and magnesium especially), two nutrient deficiencies that accompany PMS.